Help, I’ve Just Received A Cease And Desist Letter!

 Once an unlawful act has been established, the letter then needs to address the remedies.
 In short, what do you want?

-It’s also common to ask the infringer to pay your legal costs and sign a set of “undertakings” preventing them from infringing your rights in the future.
+It’s also common to ask the infringer to pay your legal costs and sign a set of “undertakings” preventing them from infringing your rights in the future (although this tends to be a point of contention).

 Whilst anyone can write a cease and desist letter if they wish, given the legal complexity and importance of presenting your case well, it’s vital to engage the services of a solicitor.
 Although simple enough in principle, it still requires careful legal drafting.
 At the very least, you should first seek legal advice to understand if another party is infringing your rights and if you have grounds for a complaint.